 Guided by prior theoretical and empirical evidence, we next explore the role of important economic variations at the time, firm, and country levels that are plausibly related to climate change exposure.
 This analysis helps us establish that our measures capture meaningful economic variation.
-Again, the goal of this analysis is to explore important associations in the data rather than to establish causality.
+The goal of this analysis is to explore important associations in the data rather than to establish causality.

 First, we examine the role of time-series variation in public attention to climate change.
 This attention, which tends to increase after natural disasters or climate summits, has been shown to affect financial market participants.
 Choi, Gao, and Jiang (2020) show that retail investors sell carbon-intensive firms when climate change attention spikes, leading to the underperformance of carbon-intense stocks.
 Choi, Gao, and Jiang (2020) also demonstrate a much weaker positive performance effect of "clean" stocks when attention to climate change is low.
 This indicates that climate attention has an asymmetric effect on firms; firms with exposure to regulatory shocks suffer, while firms with opportunities do not benefit to the same degree.
-Ilhan, Sautner, and Vilkov (2020) document that high public attention to climate change increases the cost of option protection against carbon tail risk.
-Based on this evidence, we predict that conference call discussions also react to the salience of climate change topics in the public arena.
-Specifically, we expect that times of high climate attention are associated with an increase in firm-level climate change exposure, especially when it comes to regulatory and physical shocks.
+Ilhan, Sautner, and Vilkov (2021) document that high public attention to climate change increases the cost of option protection against carbon tail risk.
+Based on this evidence, we predict that earnings call discussions react to the salience of climate change topics in the public arena.
+We expect that times of high climate attention are associated with an increase in firm-level climate change exposure, especially when it comes to regulatory and physical shocks.
 To proxy for public climate attention, we use the time-varying measure of climate change news developed in Engle et al. (2020).
 To test our prediction, we augment Equation 4 by adding Media Attention.

-The estimation results in Table 9, Panel A, are in line with our prediction.
-Notably, in Columns (3) and (4), we find a strong positive association between the time-series variation in media attention to climate change and the firm-level exposures to regulatory and physical shocks.
-A one-standard-deviation increase in the media index is associated with an increase in $CCExposure^{Opp}$ of (0.001 x 4.441 =) 0.004 or 9% of the variable's mean.
-There is no significant correlation between Media Attention and $CCExposure^{Opp}$, indicating that exposure to climate opportunities is unrelated to media reporting, a finding that is consistent with the asymmetry documented in Choi, Gao, and Jiang (2020).
-In our context, an explanation of the asymmetry may be that the business media is paying more attention to environmental rules and physical threats than to the opportunities from climate change.
-Conference call participants who follow the business media may therefore be more inclined to address "downside" topics.
+The results in Table 9, Panel A, are in line with our prediction.
+In Columns 3 and 4, we find a positive association between media attention to climate change and the firm-level exposures to regulatory and physical shocks.
+A one-standard-deviation increase in Media Attention is associated with an increase in CCExposure of 0.004 or 9% of the variable's mean.
+There is no significant correlation between Media Attention and CCExposure indicating that exposure to climate opportunities is unrelated to media reporting, a finding that is consistent with the asymmetry documented in Choi, Gao, and Jiang (2020).
+In our context, an explanation of the asymmetry may be that the media is paying more attention to environmental rules and physical threats than to the opportunities from climate change.
+Earnings call participants who follow the business media may therefore be more inclined to address "downside" topics.

 Second, we explore the relation between firm-level institutional ownership and climate change exposure.
-As documented in Krueger, Sautner, and Starks (2020), institutional investors are increasingly concerned about the effects of climate change on portfolio firms, causing more and more investors to divest (or underweight) holdings in firms with high climate change exposure.
+As documented in Krueger, Sautner, and Starks (2020), institutional investors are increasingly concerned about the effects of climate change on portfolio firms, causing more and more investors to divest (or underweight) holdings in firms with high climate exposure.
 In fact, some institutions have even started to impose ex-ante investment restrictions towards firms with particularly high risks.
-One example of this phenomenon is Norges Bank Investment Management (NBIM), which has excluded firms that produce coal or coal-based energy from its investment universe.34 This process of exclusionary screening has accelerated over recent years and is likely to increase even further.
+One example of this phenomenon is Norges Bank Investment Management (NBIM), which has excluded firms that produce coal or coal-based energy from its investment universe.27 This process of exclusionary screening has accelerated over recent years and is likely to increase even further.
 Based on these developments, we predict a negative association between climate change exposure and institutional ownership, especially during recent years.